alexnguyenn/today-alex-learned/README.md

 ***This project is a work-in-progress.***

-A simple Next.js app to help me keep track of my notes (programming-related).
+A Next.js app to help me keep track of my notes (programming-related).
 An alternative to messaging to myself in Slack :sweat_smile:

 Deployed to Vercel at [todayalexlearned.vercel.app](https://todayalexlearned.vercel.app/).